 When saying olives, the Seven Species is actually referring to olive oil.
 Olive oil is at the basis of our cooking and olive trees are essentially the foundation of Israel.
 Throughout the country you can find olive trees growing, some of which are over 100 years old.
 Olives also represent peace and marked the end of the flood as told in the story of Noah.
 One lesson we can learn from olives is that we should take the bitter parts of life and turn them into something incredible, just as the bitter olive becomes a part of tasty dishes.

-When we hear about how Israel is the land of milk and honey, many think that honey refers to bee honey when actually it refers to silan, date honey, which has been made in Israel for thousands of years.
-Dates are considered royalty because of their position of the Kabbalistic Tree of Life- they are the connecting piece between all the attributes.
-Palm trees are also used as a whole, with their leaves used during Sukkot and their fruit being eaten.
+When we hear about how Israel is the "Land of Milk and Honey," many think that honey refers to bee honey when actually it refers to silan, date honey, which has been made in Israel for thousands of years.
+Dates are considered royalty because of their position of the Kabbalistic Tree of Life - they are the connecting piece between all the attributes.
+And in addition to growing delicious dates, palm trees are also significant in that their leaves are used during Sukkot as one of the Four Species.